OopyDoopy/ReShade-Tools/README.md

   2.)
 Execute the script and *very carefully* follow the instructions.

   3.)
 Reshade is setup once the script is finished.
 When done, a Powershell script will be generated on your Desktop.
 This will be your new shortcut to launch the game with reshade.

+**Planned Features:**

+  * Attempt to parse the file for the relevant PackageFamilyName based on input from the user, with the current manual method as a backup.
+There are plenty of examples where the PackageFamilyName isn't even the game's name, so this feature is on the backburner.
+  * Attempt to guess which exe file to use for injection script, with the current manual method as a backup.
+Many games, particularly UE4 titles, don't launch with the same exe that the game actually runs off of, which means this wouldn't always work.
+Because of that, it's on the backburner as well.